caticodev/sveltekit-doc-search/README.md

     end
 ```

-In addition to storing the embeddings, this script generates a checksum for each of your `.mdx` files and stores this in another database table to make sure the embeddings are only regenerated when the file has changed.
+In addition to storing the embeddings, this script generates a checksum for each of your `.md` files and stores this in another database table to make sure the embeddings are only regenerated when the file has changed.

 ## 🏃 Runtime